 Thanks for reading, space travelers and let me know in the comments or on socials, if you’ve discovered a great book you think I should feature!

-This blog explores how digital biology and emerging technologies like machine intelligence are ushering in new futures and features some scifi, too.
+This blog explores how digital biology and emerging technologies like machine intelligence are ushering in new futures and features some scifi and biohacking, too.